Skip to main content

 The takeaway

-AI assistants recommend the home services company they can describe most confidently, and confidence comes from a readable site, structured data, a complete Business Profile, recent reviews, and sources that all agree.
+AI assistants recommend the home services company they can describe most confidently, and confidence comes from a readable site, a complete Business Profile, a real body of specific reviews, and sources that all agree.
+The map pack still carries most local searches, so build for both.
 That is buildable, and it is measurable.
 The first step is knowing where you stand today.

 See exactly how often ChatGPT, Perplexity, and Gemini name your business right now.
 Get the AI Visibility Audit.
-If you want to understand the full local picture first, the free AI Visibility Audit funnel walks through the same idea, and our marketing for garage door companies page shows how the vertical work fits together.
+It is free, and our marketing for garage door companies page shows how the vertical work fits together.